 The official football of the OHSAA football tournaments is the Wilson GST.
 Game balls must be any Wilson brand and shall be provided to the Referee a minimum of one hour prior to the scheduled kickoff.
-Officials are instructed to NOT approve any game ball that is not a Wilson NFHS approved ball.
 The officials may maintain possession of the balls until game time.
 Use of a football other than a Wilson brand ball will result in a financial penalty to the offending school not to exceed \$2,500.